DomCastaneda/programming-languages-2020/Blogs/Blog12.md

 # Week 12 Blog
-**This blog I will explain Church encoding and how it is applied to booleans and natural numbers**
+**This blog I will explain Church encoding and how it is applied to booleans and numerals**
 ## Church Encoding
 Since lambda calculus is Turing complete, we can encode any computation.
 Church encoding is a way to represent data and operators in lambda calculus.